RMIT-Hive-Rocketry/GCS/docs/development.md

 # Development notes

+## Writing a subprocess

+Important requirements for each subproccess you spawn from the CLI:

+- All python subprocess have to have unbuffered output to be logged correctly.
+Please use the `-u` flag to do this.
+Note that some print functions to STDOUT may not respect this flag like when using `pprint` for example.

 ## Writing a Payload Reader

 Payload readers are found in `backend/middleware/payloads/*.hpp` with the excpetion of the `ByteParser.hpp` helper